 Do you hate what the sun has done to your skin over time?
 Do you want to fix acne scars and hide wrinkles?
 One option is undergoing a skin resurfacing treatment.
 Athré Facial Plastics offers skin resurfacing in the form of laser resurfacing, dermabrasion, and chemical peels.
 These procedures can help your skin achieve a healthy glow and stay free of fine lines, skin damage, and uneven tones.

-• Chemical peels are intended not only for cosmetic care, but also for therapeutic purposes and to treat precancerous conditions such as keratosis.
+Chemical peels are intended not only for cosmetic care, but for therapeutic purposes and to treat precancerous conditions such as keratosis.
 Dr. Athré cleanses the face and then applies a physician-grade chemical solution that removes the top layers of skin.
 Afterward, the new skin that forms is tighter, and younger-looking.
 Usually the patient will receive a peel at intervals of two to four weeks in order to see the best results.

 Although all three of these procedures require little to no downtime, treating your skin carefully and following Dr. Athré’s instructions are important to the healing process.
 After 24 hours, you’ll need to clean your skin four to five times a day and then apply an ointment to prevent scabbing.
 Depending on what condition was treated, the area should heal in ten to twenty-one days.
-You may have swelling after the laser treatment, which is normal, and he may prescribe steroids to manage it.
-Putting an ice pack on the treated area will also help.
+You may have swelling after the laser treatment, which is normal, so Dr. Athré may also prescribe steroids to manage the swelling.
+Icing your treated area will also help with swelling.

-Athré Facial Aesthetics offers a wide range of facial plastic surgery as well as non-surgical options that will leave you feeling and looking refreshed.
+Athré Facial Plastics offers a wide range of facial plastic surgery as well as non-surgical options that will leave you feeling and looking refreshed.
 To schedule a consultation, please call our offices at (281) 557-3223.